6 Differences Between Banks and Building Societies

 Building Societies Have Members

 As opposed to banks, building societies are not commercial businesses.
 They are mutual institutions owned and run by their members.
-A key fact to remember is that each member actually has a say on how the building society is managed.
+A key fact to remember is that each member actually has a say in how the building society is managed.

 On the other hand, most of the members choose not to engage in any management activities of the societies.
 Members tend to treat their building society account just like any other bank account.
 Just keep in my that it is an option.